MacBook Won't Start or Won't Turn On: Causes and Solutions

 After this, the message may disappear and the Mac boots normally again.

-If you can hear the fan or the keyboard backlight turns on, but the screen stays black:
+If you can hear the fan, feel the case getting warm, or the keyboard backlight turns on, but the screen stays black, the Mac is running – only the picture is missing:

-• Check brightness: Press F2 or fn+F2 several times
+- Press F2 or fn+F2 several times to check brightness

-• Flashlight test: Shine a light at an angle on the screen — if you can faintly see outlines, only the backlight is broken
+- Try the flashlight test: shine a light at an angle on the screen.
+If you can faintly see outlines, only the backlight is broken

 Display problems usually point to a hardware defect.
 More about display repair →